PapaOscar90/Web-Engineering/API_Design.md

 ## Introduction
 The aim of this document is to detail the design of a RESTful Web API allowing access to the data of the [CORGIS Airlines Dataset](https://think.cs.vt.edu/corgis/json/airlines/airlines.html).
 The requirements of the API are detailed in the [specification](specification.pdf) that was provided as part of the Web Engineering course material.
-The design was developed and is documented as follows:
-1. Familiarization with the content and structure of the dataset.
-2. Discussion and elaboration on the requirements of the Web API.
-3. Map requirements to routes, providing motivation and specifying potential alternatives.
-4. Summary of the resulting API design to ease implementation detail.

 It is important to note that this document will continue to evolve in the future.
 As the specification changes with added or modified requirements, this document will also change.